canro91/canro91.github.io/_posts/2022-07-11-LinqDistinctBySourceCode.md

 record Movie(string Name, int ReleaseYear, float Score);
 ```

-Notice we used the `DistinctBy` method on a list of movies.
+We used the `DistinctBy` method on a list of movies.
 We didn't use it on a list of released years to then find one movie for each unique release year found.

 Before looking at DistinctBy source code, how would you implement it?